 - Don’t smoke.
 People who smoke or use other tobacco products have been shown to have more tartar on their teeth and gums.

 ** I just saw a 30 year old man who had not seen the dentist in nine years.
-His tissue health was perfect and there was no tartar build up.
+His tissue health was perfect and there was no tartar build-up.
 He said that when he was younger his dentist told him it was more important to floss than brush.
 He has always brushed too but has flossed nearly every day of his life.
-I can always tell the difference between a flosser and non-flosser!
+I can always tell the difference between a flosser and a non-flosser!